-- 7.4 Cancer Council will not tolerate detrimental conduct towards eligible whistleblowers who make a disclosure under this policy. - 7.5 Cancer Council will support all persons who have reasonable grounds to suspect reportable conduct and who make a disclosure, even if the subsequent investigation into the disclosure concludes that no wrongdoing has occurred. - 7.6 Any person who discloses information who considers they are, or have been, subjected to detrimental conduct should: - (a) report the matter in accordance with the 'Process for disclosure' section in this policy, or - (b) contact the General Counsel. - 7.7 Further, if an eligible whistleblower suffers detrimental conduct, the relevant laws provide that a claim may be brought before a court against: - (a) the individual or company who engaged in the detrimental conduct, - (b) if the detrimental conduct was engaged in by a company, the current or former officers and employees who aided, or were knowingly concerned in, the detrimental conduct, or - (c) a company which has a duty to prevent an individual from engaging in the detrimental conduct.
+- 7.4 Cancer Council will not tolerate detrimental conduct towards eligible whistleblowers who make a disclosure under this policy. - 7.5 Cancer Council will support all persons who have reasonable grounds to suspect reportable conduct and who make a disclosure, even if the subsequent investigation into the disclosure concludes that no wrongdoing has occurred. - 7.6 Any person who discloses information who considers they are, or have been, subjected to detrimental conduct should: - (a) report the matter in accordance with section 9 in this policy, or - (b) contact the Cancer Council Chief Operating Officer. - 7.7 Eligible whistleblowers who are not current Cancer Council workers can contact the Cancer Council Chief Operating Officer by contacting Cancer Council Reception on (02) 9334 1900 or at reception@nswcc.org.au. - 7.8 Further, if an eligible whistleblower suffers detrimental conduct, the relevant laws provide that a claim may be brought before a court against: - (a) the individual or company who engaged in the detrimental conduct - (b) if the detrimental conduct was engaged in by a company, the current or former officers and employees who aided, or were knowingly concerned in, the detrimental conduct, or - (c) a company which has a duty to prevent an individual from engaging in the detrimental conduct.